Learning and Planning in Average-Reward Markov Decision Processes: Learning and Planning for Control

-\begin{theorem}[Informal] If 1) the MDP is communicating, 2) the step sizes, specific to each state--action pair, are decreased appropriately, 3) all the state--action pairs are updated an infinite number of times, and 4) the ratio of the update frequency of the most-updated state--action pair to the update frequency of the least-updated state--action pair is finite, then the Differential Q-learning algorithm \eqref{Q-learning: Q update}--\eqref{Q-learning: bar R update} converges, almost surely, $\bar R_t$ to $r^*$, $Q_t$ to a solution of $q$ in \eqref{action-value Bellman equation}, and $r(\pi_t, s)$ to $r^*$, for all $s \in \calS$, where $\pi_t$ is any greedy policy w.r.t. $Q_t$. \end{theorem} \begin{proof} (Sketch; complete proof in Appendix \ref{app:convergence-proofs}) \X{\Sigma} Our proof comprises two steps.
+\begin{theorem}[Informal] If 1) the MDP is communicating, 2) the solution of $q$ in \eqref{action-value Bellman equation} is unique up to a constant, 3) the step sizes, specific to each state--action pair, are decreased appropriately, 4) all the state--action pairs are updated an infinite number of times, and 5) the ratio of the update frequency of the most-updated state--action pair to the update frequency of the least-updated state--action pair is finite, then the Differential Q-learning algorithm \eqref{Q-learning: Q update}--\eqref{Q-learning: bar R update} converges, almost surely, $\bar R_t$ to $r^*$, $Q_t$ to a solution of $q$ in \eqref{action-value Bellman equation}, and $r(\pi_t, s)$ to $r^*$, for all $s \in \calS$, where $\pi_t$ is any greedy policy w.r.t. $Q_t$. \end{theorem}

+\begin{proof} (Sketch; complete proof in Appendix \ref{app:convergence-proofs}) \X{\Sigma} Our proof comprises two steps.
 First, we combine our algorithm's two updates to obtain a single update that is similar to the RVI Q-learning's update.
 Second, we extend the family of RVI-learning algorithms so that the aforementioned single update is a member of the extended family and show convergence for the extended family.

 Define $\X_t \doteq \sum_{s,a} Q_{t}(s, a)$.
 At each time step, the increment to $\bar R_t$ is $\eta$ times the increment to $Q_t$ and hence to $\X_t$.
 Therefore, the cumulative increment can be written as: Next, substitute $\bar R_t$ in \eqref{Q-learning: Q update} with \eqref{eq:proof-rviq-barr}: